 - a) Pari-passu First charge on Current assets of the Company, exclusive charge on Land and Buildings of specific properties at Hyderabad, Registered Office and Chelluru and Exclusive charge on Land, Plant & Machinery at Vemagiri on term loans from IndusInd Bank.
-These loans have been guaranteed by both the Managing Directors in their personal capacity. - b) Pari-passu First Charge on Property, Plant & Equipment (Land, Buildings and Plant & Machinery) at Gopalapuram Unit created/to be created under Expansion Programme and first charge on existing land, building and Plant & machinery except old Filler Line supplied by Krones AG, Germany against Supplier's credit in 2015 at Bottling Unit at Gopalapuram on term loans from Bank of Baroda.
-These loans have been guaranteed by both the Managing Directors in their personal capacity. - Exclusive charge on specific Vechicle created out of Loan from Bank of Baroda & ICICI Bank.
+These loans have been guaranteed by both the Managing Directors in their personal capacity. - b) Pari-passu First Charge on Property, Plant & Equipment (Land, Buildings and Plant & Machinery) at Gopalapuram Unit under Expansion Programme and first charge on existing land, building and Plant & machinery except old Filler Line supplied by Krones AG, Germany against Supplier's credit in 2015 at Bottling Unit at Gopalapuram on term loan from Bank of Baroda.
+The loan has been guaranteed by both the Managing Directors in their personal capacity. - c) Exclusive charge on the Plant & Machinery brought for setting up the rooftop Solar Power units at Kesavaram and Gopalapuram plants.
+Pari-passu First Charge on Plant & Machinery i.e 400 BPM Water Filler Line supplied by Krones AG, Germany at Sathupally unit on term loan from Standard Chartered Bank.
+The loan has been guaranteed by both the Managing Directors in their personal capacity. - d) Exclusive charge on specific Vehicle created out of Loan from Bank of Baroda & ICICI Bank